 Pain from sport or reaching overhead is not because the activity is inherently dangerous, rather accumulated stress results in such an imbalance the brain sends pain as a request for change.
 Otherwise, a serious structural problem may occur if continuing to ignore the signal.

-The shoulder, especially, needs efficient body mechanics as it relies primarily upon its supportive musculature for function.
+The shoulder, especially, needs efficient body mechanics as it relies primarily on its supportive musculature for function.
 The shoulder joint is a very shallow ball-and-socket — like a golf ball on a tee — and the only bony connection to the torso is where the collarbone (clavicle) meets the chest (sternum)!

 For various reasons, we have upper trapezius dominance: the propensity to hike the shoulders up toward our ears when utilizing horizontal and vertical push/pull functions.
 Shoulder hiking is extremely inefficient where accumulative stress causing mechanical neck and shoulder pain is one of the most common causes.